The-DevSec-Blueprint/dsb-digest/exploring_the_world_of_sast_and_dast.md

   - [OWASP ZAP](https://www.zaproxy.org) (Open Source)
   - [Burp Suite](https://portswigger.net/burp) (Open Source)

-In addition to the ones mentioned, there are several other SAST and DAST tools that are available for various different services if you're interested in learning more.
+In addition to the ones mentioned, there are several other SAST and DAST tools that are available for various different services if you're interested in learning more:

 #### Figure 3: [DAST and SAST Tools/Frameworks](https://miro.medium.com/v2/resize:fit:720/format:webp/1*ovjOeWWoqzHeN6TvXbOeQQ.png)
 <div style="text-align:center;">